ambaye15/AQSM_SW1PerS/docs/instructions.md

 ### `dataset.pkl`

-The `.pkl` file contains pose estimation tracking data extracted from MediaPipe’s *BlazePose* model, along with additional metadata for each video in publicly available data from [Goodwin et al. 2014](https://dl.acm.org/doi/10.1145/2632048.2632096) Each entry of the `.pkl` file contains the exact following:
+The `.pkl` file contains pose estimation tracking data extracted from MediaPipe’s *BlazePose* model, along with additional metadata for each video in publicly available data from [Goodwin et al. 2014](https://dl.acm.org/doi/10.1145/2632048.2632096) Each entry of the `.pkl` file contains the following:

 - `keypoints`: (x, y, visibility) landmark (also known as keypoint) coordinates
 - `annotations`: Frame-wise SMM behavior labels (0–3)